Research Hours and Use Policies

 Researching Recorded Documents on Microfilm

-No appointment is required for the self-service microfilm area, which is open to the public Monday, Tuesday, Thursday, and Friday, 9:00 am - 4:00 pm.
+No appointment is required for the self-service microfilm area, which is open to the public on a walk-in basis on Monday, Tuesday, Thursday, and Friday, 9:00 am - 4:00 pm.
+This includes property ownership history, deeds, easements, surveys, etc.

 The Archives is closed to the public on Wednesdays.
 No phone, in-person, or email reference services will be provided while the Archives is closed to the public.

-Inquiries received on Wednesdays will receive a response within two business days.
+Inquiries received on Wednesdays will receive a response within two weeks.

 Researching Archival Records

-The Archives research room, where you may review original archival records, is open by appointment only.
+The Archives research room, where you may review original archival records (created by or received by King County in the course of official business; this does not include King County recordings), is open by appointment only.

 Contact Archives reference staff to begin your research.
 Please provide a short statement of your research needs, including the approximate date or time period, personal or other names, and suggested search terms.